magnussimonsen/Luna4/README.md

 ➗ CAS (Computer Algebra System) support

-📊 A graphical calculator
+📊 A graphical calculator (not implemented)

-📐 A geometry explorer
+📐 A geometry explorer (not implemented)

-📋 Spreadsheets
+📋 Spreadsheets (not implemented)

 🎲 A probability calculator